mpoiitis/flask-tutorial/README.md

 # flask-tutorial
-A microblog application as a tutorial on flask library
+A simple application as a tutorial on flask library